skupperproject/skupper-example-policy/README.md

 Skupper is now installed in namespace 'east'.
 Use 'skupper status' to get more information.

 $ skupper status
-Skupper is enabled for namespace "east".
+Skupper is enabled for namespace "east" (with policies).
 It is not connected to any other sites.
 It has no exposed services.
 ~~~

-As you move through the steps below, you can use `skupper status` at
+Note that the status output shows the sites enabled "with
-any time to check your progress.
+policies".

 ## Step 6: Attempt to link your sites and expose the backend